ARMmbed/mbed-nfc-m24sr/README.md

 # M24SR Driver

-This is a driver needed by `NFCEPROOM` constructor for the ST M24SR NFC chip.
+This is a driver needed by `NFCEEPROOM` constructor for the ST M24SR NFC chip.

 ## Requirements